SungardAS/condensation-docker/README.md

 # docker-condensation

-## Create an alias for condensation.
+## Create an alias for condensation

 The following example create an alias that will: